artis3n/course-vault-github-oidc/README.md

     role: "GIVE_ME_A_NAME"  # Enter the same role name you previously chose!
     ```
 1. Commit these changes to your branch and push your branch to GitHub.
-Via the UI or CLI, open a pull request from your branch to the `main` branch.
+Open a pull request from your branch to the `main` branch.
     ```bash
+    git add .
-    gh pr create --title "Fine-grained permissions - pull requests" --body "This pull request adds a new workflow that uses Vault to retrieve a secret only if the workflow runs inside a pull request."
+    git commit -m "Add OIDC role for pull requests" gh pr create --title "Fine-grained permissions - pull requests" --body "This pull request adds a new workflow that uses Vault to retrieve a secret only if the workflow runs inside a pull request."
     ```
+    The `gh` command comes from the [GitHub CLI](https://cli.github.com/).
+    You can create the pull request from the UI as well.
 1. Go to the **Pull Requests** tab and open your new pull request.
 After a few seconds, you should observe the `Step 2, Fine-grained permissions - pull requests` workflow begin to run on your PR.

     ![Pull request workflow running](https://user-images.githubusercontent.com/6969296/212520410-1f4a73ba-67db-4471-bf2c-fcc2d819f473.png)

-1. You may see other workflows trigger and fail for future steps, like "Step 4, Fine-grained permissions - environments".
+    You may see other workflows trigger and fail for future steps, like "Step 4, Fine-grained permissions - environments".
     That is ok!
     We will get to them later.
     You can ignore those failures for now.
 1. Wait until your `Step 2, Fine-grained permissions - pull requests` workflow completes - you should see a green checkmark.
 If the workflow fails, check that your `org/repo` value is correct for your current repository!
 Ensure the `role` name matches between both steps in the workflow.